5 Content Promotion Techniques (and Tools to Help)

 - Ongoing – share monthly for 6 months

-Then plan out the precise wording of every social message in advance.
+Plan the precise wording of every social message in advance.
 Build a vibrant collection of social posts with varying text, images and hashtags that all promote the same piece of content.
-It’s fine (and even advisable) to share the same content to your social channels multiple times, but only if you vary the message and weave it in with other types of posts so your social presence doesn’t become stale.
+It’s fine (and even advisable) to share the same content on your social channels multiple times.
+But alter the text and weave it in with other types of posts so your social presence doesn’t become stale.

-Then, plot these messages on a calendar.
+Finally, plot your messages on a calendar.
 This is when the tools come in.
-If you publish fresh content once or twice a month, planning your content and social sharing schedule with a task management tool (like Asana or Trello) might work just fine.
-But if you publish content a couple times a week or more, a robust tool (like CoSchedule or Sprout Social) will make your life a lot easier.
+If you publish fresh content once or twice a week (or less), planning your content and social sharing schedule with a task management tool (like Asana or Trello) might work just fine.
+But if you publish content more frequently, a robust tool (like CoSchedule or Sprout Social) will make your life a lot easier.

-After you publish the content (and the campaign is underway) track the results and make any necessary adjustments.
+After you publish the content (and the campaign is underway) track your results and make any necessary adjustments.

 2. Grow and Nurture Connections with the Active Social Community

-Of course, if you’re going to put the time into planning a social media campaign you’re going to need an audience.
+Of course, if you’re going to invest time into planning a social media campaign you’ll need an audience.
 And not just any audience, you want an active and engaged audience.
 You need contacts on social media who actually care about what you have to say so they will interact with your posts and help expand your reach.